Toni Calmeyn - General Manager

 Mike Knezevich - Play-by-Play Announcer

-Mike is in his sixth season with the Bandits.
+Mike is in his ninth season with the Bandits.

 Knezevich graduated from the University of Notre Dame in 1980.
 He also attended Columbia College School of Broadcasting and the Connecticut School of Broadcasting.
 His first broadcasting job was with WLTH 1370 AM in Gary, Ind.
 While he was there he ran the boards on Friday nights and did a daily 90 minute sports talk show titled “The Sports Page.
 In 1990, he was promoted to Sports Director at WLTH.